xserrat/docker-facebook-demucs/README.md

 make run track=mysong.mp3 model=htdemucs_ft
 ```

-See https://github.com/facebookresearch/demucs#separating-tracks for a list of available model names to use.
+See https://github.com/facebookresearch/demucs#separating-tracks for a list of available models to use.

 This process will take some time the first time it is run, as the execution will:
 * Download the Docker image that is setup to run the `facebook demucs` script.